sldimitrov/Projects/Calculator/README.md

 # Knowledge stack #
 Python was involved, of course.
-To exercise with functions were the main scope of the script.
-There are also some text-processing operations in it, if-else-statements, Loops and that's all.
+Exercising with functions was the main scope of this exercise.
+There are also some text-processing operations in it, if-else-statements, Loops and that's almost all.

 # Screenshots #
 * The menu() functions, that only prints the menu below.